monadexio/bootstrap/README.md

 All roads lead to Rome, the question is which one is the shortest.
 We wanna use the coolest and most fun technology that does the job the quickest.
-Sometimes, taking a ride is not bad either.
+Sometimes, taking a free ride is not a bad idea either.

   * [AngularJs](https://angularjs.org/)
   * [KrakenJs](http://krakenjs.com/)